 March 3rd, 2020

 This was now my third month in a row trying to get an appointment.
 Thankfully, I got one this time!
-Bad news, it was in October 2021.
+Bad news, it is in September 2021.

 Once I get all my documents together, i’m going to continue to check for earlier appointments due to cancellations.
 For now, it’s nice to know I have something on the books.